jasondurbin/jasondurbin/README.md

 ## Hi, I'm Jason

 I am a free-lancing (self-employed/consultant) phased array engineer based out of Seattle, WA.
-My company, [Neon Physics](http://neonphysics.com) helps customers with designing, analyzing, optimizing, testing, and writing software for phased arrays.
+My company, [Neon Physics](http://neonphysics.com) helps customers with designing, analyzing, optimizing, and testing phased arrays.
+I also write firmware and software for controlling and analyzing arrays.

 You can shoot me an email at [hello@neonphysics.com](mailto:hello@neonphysics.com).
 You can also find me around these parts: